cfpb/design-system/docs/pages/design-tokens.md

 section: development
 status: null
 description: >-
-  ## The design system encapsulates all of the design choices in design tokens
+  ## The design system encapsulates all of its design choices into design
+  tokens.

   ### Intro to design tokens

-  Everything that you see on our website consists of the all the design choices that embody the CFPB design system.
-The site is built from these typography, spacing, sizing, opacity, radii, shadows, motion and animation, opacity, and icon  decisions.
+  Everything you see on [consumerfinance.gov](https://www.consumerfinance.gov/) consists of the many design choices that embody the CFPB design system.
+The site is built from these typography, spacing, sizing, opacity, radii, shadows, motion and animation, and icon decisions.

-  We call all of these decisions design tokens.
-Tokens can take many forms.
-Things like SCSS variables, CSS custom properties or platform agnostic JSON design tokens.
+  We call these decisions design tokens.
+From a code sokens can take many forms, such as SCSS variables, CSS custom properties, or platform agnostic JSON design tokens.

   #### Legacy components

-  We have been using design tokens in the form of SCSS variables for quite a while now.
-That has served us well.
-If you start to use the CFPB design system you will see that we have leveraged SCSS mixins, variables, etc to create it.
-When you start using components from the design system, these SCSS variables or CSS custom properties is what you will be working with.

-  The legacy components utilize variables in the form of `$varible-name: value` or `--variable-name: value` and will see this used throughout the codebase.
-This has been a good approach and delivers a familiar developer experience.
-However, this does require knowledge of SCSS to work with and is tied to the platform.
-Our design token usage with our legacy components is extensive.
+  Our legacy component versions—currently found in the "Components" sub section of [Components](https://cfpb.github.io/design-system/components/)—leverage SCSS mixins, variables, etc., in the form of `$varible-name: value` or `--variable-name: value`.
+We've used this approach for several years, and it has served us well as it delivers a familiar developer experience.
+However, this approach requires knowledge of SCSS, is tied to the platform, and is extensive.

-  #### Web components
+  #### Web components (beta)

-  We have started to make web component versions of our legacy components.
-These use a slightly different take on using design tokens.

-  The tokens we are using in our web components use platform agnostic JSON for color which Style Dictionary then translates into .css custom properties.
-For now we are using JSON for our colors but more will be coming soon (think sizing, spacing, etc).

-  What this allows us, is the tokens become easily parsed and consumed.
-We could deliver these tokens into Android or iOS formats if we needed to make native apps.
+  We've started creating web component versions of our legacy components.
+These can be found on the [Elements](https://cfpb.github.io/design-system/components/elements) page within the "Web components (beta)" sub section of [Components](https://cfpb.github.io/design-system/components/).
+These web components utilize design tokens for color values in the form of platform-agnostic JSON.
+Style Dictionary translates this JSON into .css custom properties.
+These tokens become easily parsed and consumed, meaning we could deliver them into Android or iOS formats if desired.

-  Not only that, but the move to JSON tokens means we are centralizing our source of truth by exporting them directly out of Figma.
-We are hoping to enhance collaboration between design and development.
-The idea is that a designer can manage and maintain these tokens in Figma and then developers can directly consume the output.
+  With this move to JSON tokens, we are also centralizing our source of truth by exporting the tokens directly from our [Figma library](https://www.figma.com/community/file/1487539003249310850), enhancing collaboration between design and development.
+Designers can manage and maintain the tokens in Figma, and developers can directly consume the output.

+  Currently, we are using JSON design tokens in our web components for color values.
+We plan to incrementally create more JSON design tokens for values such as sizing and spacing.
 variation_groups:
   - variations: []
     variation_group_name: JSON Token Structure